badhon495/Karigor/README.md

 7. Visit [http://localhost:8000](http://localhost:8000)

+## Live Demo

+You can try the live demo of this website here: [https://karigor.onrender.com/](https://karigor.onrender.com/)

+*Note: As this is deployed on a free hosting service, the server may take up to one minute to boot if it has been idle.*

 ## Roles

 - **Clients** can book appointments with available mechanics.
 - **Admin** has full control over managing and updating appointments.

 ## Important Instructions